yachty66/Homepage/projects.md

 ### Goodreads for paper
 - People can track their paper like books get tracked on Goodreads
-- Making use of APIs of Zotero and Mendeley
+- Making use of Zotero and Mendeley API's